drmDev/drmDev.github.io/hobbies.md

         <div class="card h-100 shadow-lg border-0 bg-dark text-light">
             <div class="card-body">
                 <h5 class="card-title"><i class="fas fa-dragon"></i> Magic: The Gathering</h5>
                 {{ "I've played Magic: The Gathering since I was a kid.
-After a break during high school and college, I rediscovered the game as an adult, and it's now one of my favorite hobbies!" | markdownify }}
+After a break during high school and college, I rediscovered the game as an adult, and it's now one of my favorite games!" | markdownify }}

 								<h6>Resources and Links:</h6>
 								<ul class="icon-list">